gametekker/zuuAnimation/readme.md

 ## Introduction
 ZuuGPU is a project that efficiently generates a series of .png files of the graph of a complex function using CUDA.
 It leverages GPU computation to create high-performance graphical outputs.

+the function to be plotted is f(z) = z * (c0)i * z ^ (c1)i

+where z is a complex number

+- the pixel location in the image corresponds to the input value in the complex plane
+- the pixel brightness corresponds to the magnitude of f(z)

 # Compilation
 `cmake -S . -B build`
 `cmake --build build`